 There are plenty more cultural sites to see around Lake Sevan.
 Heading south along the lake, you can visit another monastery called Hayravank and an ancient cemetery called Noratus, known for its innumerable kachkar stones.
 The southern shore, meanwhile, contains an archaeological site called Odzaberd which dates back to the Urartian period.

 Originally, I’d hoped to visit Sevan independently to explore them, but didn’t end up having the time.

 Next, we headed to the scenic Dilijan region where we’d be spending the remainder of the day.
 And our first stop was yet another lake, albeit much smaller this time.

 As we’d have over an hour to hang out around Parz Lake, I didn’t hesitate to find the nearest hiking trail.

 There are a few different trails in the area, but I chose the loop trail around the lake.
 While a sign at the site estimates that it takes an hour and fifteen minutes, I walked the whole thing at a leisurely pace and finished in 45 minutes.

 Be sure to download the Maps.me app before your visit which marks the entire loop trail.
 Without it, it’s easy to get the start of the loop confused with an entirely different trail.

 The lake remains visible for most of the peaceful walk.
 But despite the number of people boating in the lake or having picnics nearby, I didn’t encounter any other hikers along the trail .

 The trail consisted of a few uphill portions, but nothing too extreme.
-Near the end of the walk, the lake was out of view and I found myself in the middle of thick, dense, forest.
-Eventually, though, I saw the main road over to my right and walked downhill to get back to it.
+Near the end of the walk, the lake was out of view and I found myself in the middle of a thick, dense, forest.
+Eventually, though, I saw the main road over to my right and walked downhill to get there.